Cristiano Leone

-Leone's strategic initiatives have yielded significant results.
-In 2024, the museum experienced a notable increase in visitors, attributed to the introduction of innovative programs and events that resonated with a diverse audience.
-This surge in attendance underscores the effectiveness of Leone's vision in making Santa Maria della Scala a vibrant cultural hub.

-Through this multifaceted strategy, Cristiano Leone has successfully positioned Santa Maria della Scala as a dynamic institution that honors its rich heritage while embracing contemporary cultural dialogues.

-Biography

-Born into a cultured Neapolitan family, Cristiano Leone has lived in various European countries.
-A polyglot, he has studied numerous languages and is fluent in Italian, English, Spanish and French; he has mastered ancient Greek and Latin, as well as medieval Romance languages.

-He spends his time between Rome, Siena and Capri, at Villa Solitaria, which is currently undergoing a comprehensive conservation restoration in agreement with the Soprintendenza.
-Starting in 2026, it will become a residence for artists.
-The villa, which in the 1900s welcomed some of the greatest writers, musician, and visual artists of the 20th century, also served as the set for two scenes in Paolo Sorrentino's film, Parthenope.

 Research and Teaching

 Cristiano Leone holds a European PhD in Romance Philology (University of Siena), and an Executive Master of Management (Solvay Brussels School of Economics and Management).

 He published in 2010 the first commented edition in Italian of the Disciplina clericalis by Petrus Alphonsi.
 For the Accademia Nazionale dei Lincei, he edited and published for the first time the Alphunsus de Arabicis eventibus.

-After concluding research in the field of philology, he has primarily focused on contemporary art, working as an art catalog curator and, more recently, as the author of Atlas of Performing Culture for Rizzoli New York.

-He has taught courses in Linguistics and Philology at the University of Namur, in Humanities, History, Artistic Direction and Performance Art at Sciences Po in Paris, and in Cultural Programming at the LUISS Guido Carli Business School in Rome.
-He has also led seminars on Performing Arts Management at Bocconi University as part of the Master in Art Management and Administration.
+He has taught courses in Linguistics and Philology at the University of Namur, in Humanities and History at Sciences Po in Paris, and in Cultural Programming at the LUISS Guido Carli Business School in Rome.
+Currently, he is in charge of seminars on Artistic Direction and Performance Art at Sciences Po Paris and lectures on Performing Arts Management at the Bocconi University, as part of the Master in Art Management and Administration.

 He was in charge of 'Training and Education' at Paris-Sorbonne University from 2014 to 2016, where he coordinated the innovation projects anticipating the unification of the Parisian universities.